 How do you find micro-influencers on social media?

-Now that you have a general idea of who micro-influencers are and what they can do for you plan, now comes finding the right micro-influencers for your influencer marketing strategy.
+Now that you have a general idea of who micro-influencers are and what they can do for your plan, now comes finding the right micro-influencers for your influencer marketing strategy.
 Here are a few key considerations to keep top of mind:

 Make sure they are relevant to your brand.
 Will they do a good job representing my brand?
 Do their values align with our brand and business values?
 Make sure to do your research beforehand and ask yourself these questions.
 Targeting the wrong micro-influencers will result in a very low ROI.